 Service-Learning is a form of experiential learning particularly suited to reflection.
 It intentionally links course learning objectives to direct or project-based service with community partners that both contributes to student learning and meets a community need.
 At Northeastern service-learning is found in a variety of courses and forms: for example, Biology students work with area youth to learn the fundamentals of science, students in Advanced Writing develop content for organization newsletters and websites, and students in Communication Studies courses conduct research with partners to discover how to better connect with their clients.
 Each of these opportunities lends itself to deep learning through both experience and reflection, bringing the course objectives to life for students.

-You can learn more about Service-Learning by visiting Northeastern’s Service-Learning website.
+You can learn more about Service-Learning by visiting Northeastern’s Community Engaged Teaching and Research website.

 Eyler, J., Giles Jr., D. E., & Schmiede, A. (1996).
 A practitioner’s guide to reflection in service-learning: Student voices & reflections.
 Nashville, TN: Vanderbilt University.